magento/magento-coding-standard/README.md

 ## Installation within a Magento 2 site

-To use within your Magento 2 project you can use:
+To TEST use within your Magento 2 project you can use:

 ```bash
 composer require --dev magento/magento-coding-standard